SmartMobilityAlgorithms/GettingStarted/README.md

 #### Note

-Things can go wrong very easily when you install the libraries because of building `Rtree` and you can mwss up your whole `python` environment if you played with `pip` and `conda` at the same time.
+Things can go wrong very easily when you install the libraries because of building `Rtree` and you can mess up your whole `python` environment if you played with `pip` and `conda` at the same time.

 Don't hesitate to open an issue if any thing comes up with you.